sergiokopplin/indigo/_posts/2017-08-28_morning_ritual.md

 blog: true
 ---

-# Data Cookbook
+# Pandas Cookbook

-An ever-growing collection of code blocks to perform useful data manipulation and plotting functions with standard Python libraries.
+An ever-growing collection of code blocks to perform useful `pandas` functions.
 Mostly for my own self-reference, but possibly useful to others!

-# Pandas

-## Sort a DataFrame by multiple columns
+# Sort a DataFrame by multiple columns

 Use the `sort_values` method of DataFrames.